Sports business Sports tech AI inside sport Thursdays, free

 How ESS Evaluates Sports Supplements & Nutrition

-• Evidence Quality — is the active ingredient backed by real clinical research, or is this a proprietary blend hiding dose amounts?
+• Evidence Quality: is the active ingredient backed by real clinical research, or is it a proprietary blend hiding the doses?

-• Value for Athletes — does the cost per serving reflect real efficacy, or are you paying for branding and flavor R&D?
+• Value for Athletes: does the cost per serving reflect real results, or are you paying for branding and flavor development?

-• Safety / Certification — is it NSF Certified for Sport or equivalently third-party batch-tested?
-This is close to non-negotiable for drug-tested athletes.
+• Safety and Certification: is it NSF Certified for Sport or equivalently batch-tested?
+For drug-tested athletes this is close to non-negotiable.

-• Practicality — does it fit into a daily routine an athlete will actually stick with, not just a supplement that sounds good once?
+• Practicality: does it fit a daily routine an athlete will actually keep, or is it a supplement that just sounds good once?

 Frequently Asked Questions